raghulrajn/raghulrajn/README.md

 ## Hi there 👋
 <p style="text-align:justify">
 I'm Raghul Raj, A data obsessive individual who looks on Stats on any decision making.
 Proficient in Python, SQL and visualisation techniques to drill down insights hidden in any data.
-Undergrad in Electrical Engineering from <a href='https://ceg.annauniv.edu/'>College of Engineering, Guindy</a>.
+Master's student in INFOTECH specilization in Embedded systems,<a href='https://www.uni-stuttgart.de/en/study/study-programs/Information-Technology-INFOTECH-M.Sc./'>University of Stuttgart</a>.
 Intrested in Embedded System, Machine learning, Optimisation and Data Analytics.
+Currently, Working as Workstudent in Bosch centre of Excellence for Software verification, Ludwigsburg.
 </p>

 - 💼 Worked as Data Analyst @ Infineon Technologies

-- 💬 Discuss with me over data science, machine learning, SEO and Optimisation
+- 💬 Discuss with me over data science, machine learning, Embedded systems and Optimisation

 ### 🧰 Frameworks and libraries